simonw/shot-scraper/docs/video.md

 Use `--silent` to hide progress messages.
 Use `--leave-server` to leave a configured `server:` process running after the command finishes.

+Use `--mp4` to create an MP4 copy of the recorded WebM video.
+This requires `ffmpeg` to be installed.
+The command will then create both a `filename.webm` and  `filename.mp4` file.

 ## `shot-scraper video --help`

 Full `--help` for this command: